USF-Psych-DataSci/DataSci-home/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "Data Science and Programming: Wrangling, Exploration, and Visualization"
+title = "Data Science and Programming" subtitle = "Wrangling, Exploration, and Visualization"

 # DataSci "profile" being displayed, found in `content/authors/`
 # This should be the username of a profile in your `content/authors/` folder.